Perseid Meteor Shower Shower 2024

 Creating a Composite Image

-When shooting your series of images, it is important to not move your positioning.
-Choose your initial framing carefully, because you will be sticking with it for the rest of the night!
+When shooting your series of images, it is important not to move your positioning.
+Choose your initial framing carefully, as you will be sticking with it for the rest of the night!

-The process of combining your images taken during the meteor shower is rather simple, but it will make a big difference in the impact your shot makes.
+Combining your images taken during the meteor shower is rather simple, but it will make a big difference in the impact of your shot.

 The idea is to create a single image containing every meteor you capture throughout the night.
 If you captured enough Perseid meteors (that came streaking out of the radiant point), you will have the elements needed to produce an image that represents the events that took place that night.